PrivateSky/syndicate/README.md

 # Types of workers

 1. The easiest type of worker is based on worker_threads.
 This is also the default worker.
-There are no restrictions applied to this type of worker, the only exception is the first message that must be always 'ready' as mentioned previously.
+There are no restrictions applied to this type of worker, the only exception is that he first sent message must always be 'ready' as mentioned previously.

 2. The other type of worker is called an "Isolate" because it's based on the module "isolated-vm".
 This provides a thread that runs only the JavaScript interpreter in a different Node.js context therefore completely isolating and limiting the capabilities of this type of worker in order to offer better security.